 Two dentists and a chiropractor were having dinner…I know this sounds like the start of yet another bad dental joke, but it’s actually true.
-We often meet with a variety of non-dental practitioners to figure out how to best treat our patients.
-We rarely consult a medical doctor about a routine filling, but we do like to talk to other doctors about some of the more complicated conditions that we treat.
-We live in a time where it often takes a team to determine the best course of action for complex problems and we believe in bringing in any expert we can find to get our patients the care they deserve.
+We often meet with a variety of non‐dental practitioners to figure out how to best treat our patients.
+No, we do not regularly consult a medical doctor about a routine filling, but we do like to talk to docs about some of the more complicated things that we treat.
+We live in an age where it often takes a team to determine the best course of action for complex problems and we believe in bringing in any expert we can find to get our patients the care they deserve.

-Primary Care Doctors – Our healthcare system is maintained by these frontline physicians.
-They are the key to steering and managing your overall health.
-Dentists often send patients back to their family doctor to have potential health issues checked out that we observe in our office.
+Primary Care Doctors – Our healthcare system starts with these frontline warriors.
+They are the key to managing your overall health.
+We often send patients back to their family doctor to have possible health issues checked out that we observe in our office.

-Ear, Nose, and Throat Specialists – You would be amazed at how many airway issues dentists discover.
-From adults with symptoms of sleep apnea to kids with oversized tonsils affecting their jaw growth, we see all sorts of breathing problems.
-Many of our dental x-rays actually reveal some of these problems.
+Ear, Nose, and Throat Specialists – You would be amazed at how many airway issues we see in our dental office.
+From adults with symptoms of sleep apnea to kids with oversized tonsils affecting their jaw growth, we see everything in between.
+Many of our dental x‐rays actually clearly show some of these problems.
 We don’t diagnose, but we do refer to the experts.

 Chiropractors – One of the most life affecting problems we treat is TMD or jaw joint pain.
 Nobody lives happily dealing with constant pain.
 Often, the way the jaw is working can have a negative effect on your spine.
 Imagine a stack of poker chips.
 Now imagine the top few chips (your head, upper jaw, lower jaw, and neck) are all out of line with the rest of the stack.
 What is the rest of the stack going to do?
 We often catch these problems early when diagnosing kids for braces or later for adults with jaw problems.
-A good chiropractor can often help with these spinal issues.
+A good chiropractor often helps.

 Physical and Massage Therapists – See the above paragraph.
 When the parts aren’t lined up, the muscles get stretched or knotted in all the wrong directions.
 Massage and exercise therapy can do wonders.

--Comments can be sent to Drs.
-Parrish at www.ParrishDental.com.
+‐Comments can be sent to Drs.
+Parrish at ParrishDental@aol.com.